smartgeber Logo

 Environmental Control

-Controlling the environment where artifacts are stored is vital for preservation.
-Factors like temperature, humidity, and light exposure can significantly impact an artifact's condition.
-Use climate-controlled storage facilities to maintain stable conditions and prevent damage from fluctuations.
+Controlling the environment where artifacts are stored is a key preservation technique.
+Factors like temperature, humidity, and light exposure can significantly affect an artifact's condition.
+Maintaining a stable environment helps in prolonging the life of these precious items.

 Last updated 3 mins ago